klenin/Spawner/doc/communication-protocol.md

 implementation that satisfies all the MUST or REQUIRED level and all the SHOULD level requirements for its protocols is said to be `unconditionally compliant`;
-one that satisfies all the MUST level requirements but not all the SHOULD level requirements for its protocols is said to be `conditionally compliant.`
+one that satisfies all the MUST level requirements but not all the SHOULD level requirements for its protocols is said to be `conditionally compliant`.

 # Introduction